-Your blog article title or headline is just one ingredient of a great piece of content – but it’s a pretty important one, as it’s the first thing your readers see.
+Your blog article title or headline is just one ingredient of a great piece of content – but it’s arguably the most important one, for a few reasons:

 Did you know that headlines with numbers perform extremely well?

-Numbers are scannable, specific, and offer a preview of what’s to come.
-Headlines like 7 Ways to Groom Your Dog are some of the most-clicked titles on the web.
+Numbers in headlines have been tried and true since the print days.
+And it still works – headlines like “7 Ways to Groom Your Dog” are some of the most-clicked titles on the web.